giovannellilab/Geomosaic/docs/commands/prerun.md

     - (`--ignore_samples <IGNORE_SAMPLES>`) a comma separated list of Samples to ignore (no spaces).
 This option is useful for example when no assembly was succefully retrieved.
 By providing these samples as comma separated (with no spaces) geomosaic will create the next slurm script and the list of samples ignoring the ones that are provided in this option
 - __OPTIONAL FOR SLURM EXECUTION__
     - (`-m`) Memory specification in GB for slurm job sbatch specification. (requires '--exec_type slurm' option)
     - (`-p`) Partition specification for slurm job in the cluster. (requires '--exec_type slurm' option).
-Some HPC managements require to run certain jobs or parallel jobs in specific partition.
+Some HPC managements require to run certain jobs or parallel jobs in specific partitions.
 With this option you can specify it.
     - (`--mail_type`) use this flag to specify the mail type for slurm event.
 Available values: NONE,BEGIN,END,FAIL,REQUEUE,ALL (requires '--exec_type slurm' option)
-    - (`--mail_user`) Here you can specify your email of interest where to to receive slurm notification type specified in '--mail_type'. (requires '--exec_type slurm' option)
+    - (`--mail_user`) Here you can specify your email of interest where to receive slurm notification type specified in '--mail_type'. (requires '--exec_type slurm' option)
 - __OPTIONAL FOR GNU PARALLEL EXECUTION__
     - (`-n`) Number of jobs to execute in parallel using GNU Parallel. (requires '--exec_type gnu_parallel' option)

-These options allows you to create a minimal draft for slurm script.
+These options allow you to create a minimal draft for slurm scripts.
 However, it is strongly recommended to see the [Slurm Documentation](https://slurm.schedmd.com/documentation.html).

 ### Example usage `geomosaic prerun` [SLURM Available]